idra-lab/idra-shared-knowledge/01_ros_2/02_Packages/02_pkg_creation.rst

 ^^^^^^^^^^^^^^^^^

-Once source code is developed, the CMake file must be updated in order to correctly build and install the targets:

 Once source code is developed, the CMake file must be updated in order to correctly build and install the targets.
 Bare example to add:

 .. code-block:: cmake